OshekharO/CF-REVERSE-PROXY/Script/KusakabeSi/README.md

-# Reverse proxy for cloudflare worker
+# Reverse Proxy for Cloudflare Worker
-A reverse proxy for cloudflare worker with some additional features:
+A reverse proxy for Cloudflare Worker with some additional features:
 1. Miltiple site in one worker
 2. String replacement
 3. Custom resource replacment